UNT DEPARTMENT OF MATHEMATICS: GRADERS

 The UNT Department of Mathematics is pleased to provide student academic positions that assist students with their expenses.
 As campus awareness of these positions has increased, so has the volume of applications.
 Remember that there is a priority system for filling student academic positions (as listed on the application): undergraduate math majors have priority over math minors who have priority over students whose major or minor is something other than mathematics.

 It is essential that you carefully read the following information.
 This is a lengthy transmission, but your understanding of the information is critical to a successful and quick semester start-up.
 Graders must be detail-oriented, and you are expected to understand the compensation formulas and to pay particular attention to correct and timely completion of your weekly timesheets.

 1. Semester wage and hours per week: Funding for graders is provided through a program fee paid by students.
 A formula involving the number of students enrolled in the class you are grading for is used to estimate the number of hours you will work per week.
 Again, this is just an estimate, and not to be expected each grading assignment.
 Some grading assignments will take less time and will be reflected on your timesheet.

 3. International students: Remember that the total number of hours per week that you may work is 20, which includes Math Lab, other jobs on or off campus, etc. It is your responsibility to monitor the total number and decline any job offer that would extend your work past 20 hours a week.

 4. Necessary documentation for payroll: If you are a NEW employee to UNT, you will be required to complete the on-boarding process with the Mathematics department.
 On-boarding is now done through the student center in Chestnut Hall.
-Original forms of identification that are accepted are: Driver's License, Birth Certificate, Social Security Card (cannot be laminated or altered in anyway) or Passport.
+Original forms of identification that are accepted are: Driver's License, Birth Certificate, Social Security Card (cannot be laminated or altered in anyway), or a valid Passport.
 The on-boarding process MUST be complete before your first day of employment with the department.